rundeck/docs/en/administration/install/windows.md

 ![Service Management Console](../../figures/service-management-console.png)

+### Encrypted key/config storage

+Encrypted key/config storage enabled by default.
+The default encryption algorithm is stronger than the “Default JCE Policy” used in earlier versions of Java 1.8

+Note: If you receive an error message about encryption policy strength with creating projects or keys you will need to upgrade your Java 1.8 version, or set the encryption algorithm in `rundeck-config.properties` to a lower strength algorithm such as `PBEWithMD5AndDES`

+Further information about encrypted key/config storage on [this](http://rundeck.org/docs/plugins-user-guide/bundled-plugins.html#jasypt-encryption-plugin) link.

 ### Login to the GUI

 By default, Rundeck will be installed in port 4440.
 To access Rundeck, go to the following URL: http://servername:4440.